chrisgebert/open_alex_snapshot/README.md

 ### `dbt-duckdb`

 [`dbt-duckdb`](https://github.com/duckdb/dbt-duckdb) is a dbt adapter built for use with DuckDB (and also, recently MotherDuck) so we can:
-1. create a single data source from all the most recent OpenAlex snapshot files, and
+1. create data sources from all the most recent OpenAlex snapshot files, and
 2. build a dbt project on top of it, allowing us to make use of all the great things about [`dbt`](https://www.getdbt.com/), like testing and macros and packages created by that community.

 ### MotherDuck

 [MotherDuck](https://motherduck.com) is a serverless instance of DuckDB in the cloud.

-I was [granted access to the beta](https://jawns.club/@cgebert/110714745527510396) a little while ago (though they've recently announced they're welcoming sign-ups from anyone), and the timing has been perfect to play around with this and see what I can do using the recent improved author snapshot files from OpenAlex.
+I was [granted access to the beta](https://jawns.club/@cgebert/110714745527510396) a little while ago (though they've since announced they're welcoming sign-ups from anyone), and the timing has been perfect to play around with this and see what I can do.

 ### Note